The Immortal Woman

 — Kathryn Kuitenbrouwer, Giller Prize nominee

-“stunning, extraordinary, a major achievement…Few novels can give you the sense of the entirety of a time and place, but that is what Su Chang has accomplished in her debut novel.
+“Stunning, extraordinary, a major achievement…Few novels can give you the sense of the entirety of a time and place, but that is what Su Chang has accomplished in her debut novel.
 She captures the political and social world of two generations of women… and the real achievement of The Immortal Woman is not merely the social and political realities its author describes, but the depths of feeling she explores and articulates in response to these realities.
 This novel is a wonder to behold.”

 — Joseph Kertes, Leacock Medal Winner and National Jewish Book Award Winner